GabeScott/standard-works-vault/General Conference/2006 October - A Defense and a Refuge.md

 # A Defense and a Refuge

-*By Boyd K. Packer - Acting President of the Quorum of the Twelve Apostles*
+By President Boyd K. Packer - *Acting President of the Quorum of the Twelve Apostles*

 *Given in the October session of the 2006 General Conference*

+>*We speak of the Church as our refuge, our defense.
+There is safety and protection in the Church.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2006/10/a-defense-and-a-refuge?lang=eng)

 On July 26, 1847, their third day in the valley (the second having been the Sabbath), Brigham Young, with members of the Twelve and some others, climbed a peak about one and a half miles from where I now stand.
 They thought it a good place to raise an ensign to the nations.
 Heber C. Kimball wore a yellow bandana.
 They tied it to Willard Richards’s walking stick and waved it aloft, an ensign to the nations.
-Brigham Young named it Ensign Peak.
+Brigham Young named it Ensign Peak.[^1]

 Then they descended to their worn-out wagons, to the few things they had carried 2,000 miles, and to their travel-weary followers.
 It was not what they possessed that gave them strength but what they knew.